 Example.
 If you buy a building for \$20,000 and assume a mortgage of \$80,000 on it, your basis is \$100,000.

 Constructing nonbusiness assets.
-If you build nonbusiness property (i.e., a home) or have assets built for you, the expenses you pay for this construction are part of your basis.
-Some of these expenses include:
+If you build nonbusiness property (for example, your home) or have assets built for you, the expenses you pay for this construction are part of your basis.
+The following items are some examples of these expenses.